 Was Dante involved in politics?

-After the “black Guelfs” regained power in Florence in 1301, with the help of Charles de Valois, brother of the King of France, Philip the Fair, and the support of Pope Boniface VIII, Dante and the other “white Guelfs”, who had left the city, are tried in absentia.
+After the “black Guelfs” regained power in Florence in 1301, with the help of Charles de Valois, brother of the King of France, Philip the Fair, and the support of Pope Boniface VIII, Dante, and the other “white Guelfs,” who had left the city, are tried in absentia.

 In January 1302, Cante de Gabrielli found them guilty of corruption.
-And also the extortion, gave them three days to pay a heavy fine and banned them from holding any public office.
+And also, the extortion gave them three days to pay a heavy fine and banned them from holding any public office.

 What is the Divine Comedy?

-Structured in three canticles (Inferno, Purgatory, and Paradise).
+It is structured in three canticles (Inferno, Purgatory, and Paradise).
 Each contains 33 cantos with an almost equal number of lines.
 Therefore, the work is remarkable for its impressive symmetry.

 What does Dante describe in the Divine Comedy?

 The writer began writing the poem as early as 1307, before his years of exile.
-And continued also to develop it until the last moment of his life.
+And also continued to develop it until the last moment of his life.